-Incest - Nonforcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law; and
+Incest - Nonforcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law; and iii.
+The frequency of interaction between the persons involved in the relationship.

 Statutory Rape-Nonforcible sexual intercourse with a person who is under the statutory age of consent.